 While searching for the best credit cards with high credit limits, we came across a few contenders that make for great choices—but ultimately were outperformed by a different card.
 The following cards were strong runner-ups.

 Chase Sapphire Preferred® Card: This card offers great travel rewards and cardholders report a minimum $5,000 credit limit.
 However, it's outperformed in both areas by the Chase Sapphire Reserve®.
-The Chase Sapphire Reserve® has a much higher annual fee, but when you account for the $300 travel credit, that fee is effectively only $55 greater.
+The Chase Sapphire Reserve® has a much higher annual fee of $550, but when you account for its $300 travel credit, some of its annual fee is recouped and the gap is narrowed between it and the Chase Sapphire Preferred® Card's $95 annual fee.
 Both of these cards are great choices, but regardless of whether you're looking for greater travel rewards or a higher credit limit, the better choice is the Chase Sapphire Reserve®.

 Ink Business Preferred℠ Credit Card: If there were no such thing as charge cards, the Ink Business Preferred℠ Credit Card would be our pick for small businesses looking for a high limit card.
 That's because cardholders report a minimum credit line of $5,000 in addition to its outstanding rewards.
-The card's initial credit line will make it easier for your business to achieve the $5,000 spending requirement on the card's sign-up bonus, which can be worth up to $1,000 in travel rewards.
+The card's initial credit line will make it easier for your business to achieve the card's sign-up bonus: Earn 100,000 bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
 However, our best charge card recommendation has no preset spending limit, which grants small businesses unparalleled purchasing power, depending on their spending habits.